-Open Loop conveying exhausts pump air to ambient.
-Closed Loop conveying guards aga naterial moisture absorption by returning the pump exhaust air to the material source for conveying.
+Closed Loop conveying guards against material moisture absorption by returning the pump exhaust air to the material source for conveying.
 A Closed Loop valve (CLV) is required between the pump exhaust and closed loop source to use this function.
-Requires password "level2" to make changes.

 12.5 Regrind Proportioning